Unveil Readers' Inner Psyche with Book Depository' s #RevealYourShelf Campaign

 The Books people read for leisure can reveal their personality.
 Starting today until 11 October, Book Depository challenges everyone to #RevealYourShelf by joining the global Campaign on social media.
 What Does a Bookshelf Say About the Owner?
-Instead of seeking to understand someone's personality via their zodiac sign?
-Instead, just look at their Bookshelf.
-Acclaimed UK psychologist Emma Kenny is teaming up with Book Depository to reveal what people's taste in Books says about their personality and Inner Psyche.
-For someone who likes a complex ...
-Leggi su liberoquotidiano
+Instead of seeking to ...
+Leggi su cataniaoggi

+The Books people read for leisure can reveal their personality.
+Starting today until 11 October, Book Depository challenges everyone to #RevealYourShelf by joining the global Campaign on social media.
+What Does a Bookshelf Say About the Owner?
+Instead of seeking to ...
+Leggi su cataniaoggi

 Ultime Notizie dalla rete : Unveil Readers